perfact/zodbsync/README.md

 The most important settings are:
 ### `conf_path` or `wsgi_conf_path`
-If using ZServer (only Zope 2), set `conf_path` to the `zope.conf` of your Zope instance.
+Set `conf_path` or `wsgi_conf_path` to the `zope.conf` of your Zope instance.
 If it is a standalone instance exclusively accessing its ZODB, it must be powered down if used by zodbsync.
 So usually it is advisable that it is configured to connect to a ZEO server.

-If using a WSGI server (Zope 2 or Zope 4), set `wsgi_conf_path` accordingly.
+The two options are present due to a no longer relevant difference between `ZServer` and `WSGI` instance handling and can now be used interchangeably.

 ### `base_dir`
 Inside this folder (actually, in a subfolder named `__root__`), the serialized objects are placed.

 ### `manager_user`
-The name of a user that must be defined in the top-level UserFolder (`acl_users`) and which has Manager permissions.
-This user is considered to be the default owner of objects if no other information is stored in the object and the transaction that is used to upload objects to the ZODB is done by this user.
+The name of a user that must be defined in the top-level `UserFolder` (`acl_users`) and which has Manager permissions.
+Transactions that are used to upload objects to the ZODB are done by this user.

+### `default_owner`
+This user is considered to be the default owner of objects if no other information is stored in the object.

 ### `datafs_path`
 The path to the location of the Data.fs file.
-This is needed for the watcher mode of `perfact-zoperecord`.
+This is needed for `zodbsync watch`.

 ## Usage